paulthewalton/react-utils/readme.md

 These utility & helper functions should:

 - be small and relatively simple, hopefully easy to understand and read through
-- not have any dependancies, although may be tailored for use with certain frameworks or applications
 - be API compatible with a wide array of browsers (see browserlist in `package.json`)

 ## API & Features